 One of the UK’s largest independent property consultancies with a renowned industry reputation for specialist restructuring and recovery services to Insolvency Practitioners (IP) ranging from the “Big Four” through to smaller niche practices.

-Often working alongside our Machinery and Business Assets (link?) division, we are able offer an all-encompassing service to our clients across a wide range of asset classes.
+Often working alongside our Machinery and Business Assets division, we are able to offer an all-encompassing service to our clients across a wide range of asset classes.